saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/contributing/installs.md

 A local installation of hugo is essential for looking at your rendered edits *before* submitting them to the main website.
 To install, find the edition for your operating system on [hugo's releases page](https://github.com/gohugoio/hugo/releases/latest).
 You will want to download the file **hugo_extended_X.XXX.X_OS-ARCH.zip** where *X.XXX.X* is the current version number, *OS* is your operating system and *ARCH* is your machine's architecture.

-Once you have downloaded the compressed folder, extract the executable into an easily accessible folder.
-Be sure to remember the location of this executable for later.
+Once you have downloaded the compressed folder, extract the executable into an easily accessible place.
+Be sure to remember this location for later.

 ## Editor